You are here

 Abb.
 Geburt des Jungen Weißkunig

 Geburt des Jungen Weißkunig (Maximilian) als Christus.
 Holzschnitt aus » A-Wn Cod.
 3033, fol.
-14v (um 1515?), der sogenannten Handschrift „F“ des Weißkunig mit 140 Holzschnitten (Probedrucken) und handschriftlichen Bildtiteln.
+14v (um 1515?), der sogenannten Handschrift „F“ des Weißkunig mit 140 Holzschnitten (Probedrucken) und handschriftlichen Bildtiteln. / The birth of the young ‘White King’ (Maximilian) as Christ.
+Woodcut from » A-Wn Cod.
+3033, fol.
+14v (c.
+1515?), the so-called MS ‘F’ of Der Weißkunig with 140 woodcuts (proof copies) and manuscript captions.

-(Mit Genehmigung der Österreichischen Nationalbibliothek.)
+(Mit Genehmigung der Österreichischen Nationalbibliothek.) / Austrian National Library; with permission.

-In the Latin biography written by Joseph Grünpeck, the Historia Friderici et Maximiliani,[27] ithe divine mission is highlighted as early as Maximilian’s birth.
-In the pen drawing attributed to Albrecht Altdorfer, “The First Bath of Little Maximilian,” the newborn stands (!) in the bath tub, next to him his cradle, again marked with “IHS.”[28]
-In general, many other parallels to episodes from Jesus’ life are drawn in the depiction of Maximilian’s childhood and life in the Weißkunig, the Historia, and in the Theuerdank —ranging from the unborn child’s leap in the mother’s womb to the carrying of the cross,[29] prompting art historian Larry Silver to exclaim: “What is so impressive […] is the equation of Maximilian with Christ himself, of his mother with Mary, and of his baptizer with Simeon.”[30]
+Even in the Latin biography written by Joseph Grünpeck, the Historia Friderici et Maximiliani,[27] Maximilian’s divine mission is highlighted from his birth.
+In the pen drawing The First Bath of the Little Maximilian, attributed to Albrecht Altdorfer, the newborn stands in the bath tub, beside him his cradle, again marked with “IHS”.”[28]
+Throughout the descriptions of Maximilian’s childhood and life story in the Weißkunig, the Historia, and the Theuerdank, many further parallels to episodes from Jesus’ life are drawn—ranging from the unborn child leaping in the mother’s womb to the carrying of the cross.[29]
+Art historian Larry Silver expresses his amazement: “What is so impressive […] is the equation of Maximilian with Christ himself, of his mother with Mary, and of his baptizer with Simeon.”[30]

-Molinet concluded his report on the coronation (including the inaugural visits to the Flemish cities) with an extensive chapter titled “Le Paradis Terrestre,” which can be considered the centerpiece of his Chroniques.[34]
-In it, he provides an overarching interpretation of the events and compares the emperor (Frederick III.), the king (Maximilian), and his son Philip to the Holy Trinity: Father, Son, and Holy Spirit, with the latter parallel being the most challenging.
-Philip, according to Molinet, would move back and forth and fly between father and son like the Holy Spirit.
-Molinet’s parallelization of emperor, king, and duke with the Trinity is embedded in a poetic social concept, the “ciel imperial” (imperial heaven), where the nearest planets—moon, Mercury, and Venus—represent the peasants, trade, and bourgeoisie.
-The sun, in the center of the planets, is equated with the church and the ancient church fathers and philosophers; Mars with the nobility; Jupiter, as the son of Saturn and the most radiant planet, with the Roman kings, especially Maximilian; and Saturn, the most distant planet, with the emperor.[35]
+Molinet concluded his report on the royal coronation (including the inaugural visits to the Flemish cities) with an extensive chapter titled Le Paradis Terrestre, which is considered the centrepiece of his Chroniques.[34]
+Here, he offers a comprehensive interpretation of events, comparing the Emperor (Frederick III), the King (Maximilian), and his son Philip to the Holy Trinity: Father, Son, and Holy Spirit—though the latter parallel was, admittedly, the most challenging.
+Philip, Molinet suggests, moved between father and son and flew like the Holy Spirit.
+But he did not stop there: Molinet’s comparison of Emperor, King, and Duke to the Trinity was embedded in a poetic vision of society, the ciel impérial (“imperial heaven”), where the Moon, Mercury, and Venus symbolized peasants, commerce, and the bourgeoisie.
+The Sun, central among the planets, was equated with the Church and the ancient church fathers and philosophers; Mars with the nobility; Jupiter, as the son of Saturn and the brightest planet, with the Roman kings, particularly Maximilian; and finally, Saturn, the most distant planet, with the Emperor.[35]

 [25] Maximilian I.Weißkunig 1888, 47–49.